-Once successful, the RGB LED on the board will flash red and then stay green.
+Once successful, the RGB status LED(s) on the board will flash red and then stay green.
 A new drive will show up on your computer.

-The drive will be called

-boardname is a reference to your specific board.
-For example, a Feather will have FEATHERBOOT and a Trinket will have TRINKETBOOT etc.
+The drive will be called boardnameBOOT where boardname is a reference to your specific board.
+For example, a basic Feather will have FEATHERBOOT and a Trinket will have TRINKETBOOT etc.

 Now find the file you downloaded.
 Drag that file to the boot drive on your computer.

-BOOT will disappear and a new drive will show up on your computer called
+The lights should flash again, boot will disappear and a new drive will show up on your computer called CIRCUITPY.

 Congratulations!
 You've successfully installed or updated CircuitPython!